 I know you’re excited to start your business.
-You may be thinking, “Come on, Justin!
+You’re probably thinking, “Come on, Justin!
 Enough is enough.
 I’m tired of this prep work.
 Let’s get down to business.”
 Well, time out.
 Before hitting the hardwood, you need to assemble your team… a professional advisory team of players to help with technical matters.
-You will need to establish your business as an entity, get advice about tax issues, seek loans from investors, on an on.
-You will need professional help from these highly educated and professional business advisors.
+You will need to establish your business as an entity, get advice about tax issues, seek loans from investors, and so on.
+You will need expert help from these highly educated and professional business advisors.

 00:30 – Build Your Dream Team

 02:48 – Everyone needs a team to support them